ForBalah/SACS/Libraries/SACS.DataAccessLayer/README.txt

 - check out SACS.mdf
 - right-click on the surface and click Generate Database From Model.
 The path should point to Entities\SACSEntities.edmx.sql
 - copy the script to a new query window pointing to the attached SACS.mdf file.
+- remove the USE at the top so that it runs

 Troubleshooting Builds:
 -----------------------